tarang27/temp--NIPUN-Lakshya/docs/functional-overview.md

 #### 1. Offline Compatibility

-The Nipun lakshya app can also be used offline.
-One unique feature of the application is the ability to facilitate & run the entire spot assessment flow in an offline mode, without the requirement of internet connection.
-A mentor can take a spot assessment test of multiple students in a completely offline mode.
-Internet connectivity is only required to submit those answers on the server.
+One unique feature which enables **implementation at scale** is the ability to run the entire spot assessment flow in an offline mode, without the requirement of internet connection.
+A mentor can take a spot assessment of multiple students in a completely offline mode.
+This has ensured reaching beneficiaries in areas with low internet penetration as well.

-Internet connection is mandatory only when you Install the app for the first time.
-After that, the app can be used without the Internet as well, but it is recommended to use it with the in"possible.
+Internet connectivity is only required to submit those answers on the server, which is done automatically, whenever the user is in a zone with internet connectivity.

 #### Mentor and Teacher Offline data flow: